eppsas/SysAdmin_tools/README.md

 To be honest the purpose for this repository is mostly for my own use, so I quit leaving useful code at home on the thumb drive when I need it at work...sigh

+All works in this GitHub repository are copywrited and copylefted:

 Alan

+Copywrite 2014 Alan S Epps

+ This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.